Braid group symmetries of Grassmannian cluster algebras

 and so on.

-Next, our goal is to show that both of $\Psi*$ and $X^*$ send cluster variables to cluster variables on a nerve.
-The argument is identical for $\Psi^*$ and $X^*$ so we will focus on $\Psi^*$ for concreteness.

-Let $T$ be a triangulation of the $2r$-gon and $\mathbf{x}(T)$ the seed in $\bbc(\Conf(k,2r))$ as in Definition~\ref{defn:FGSeed}.
-Then $\Psi^*(\mathbf{x}(T))$ is a collection of Pl\"ucker coordinates in $\bbc(\tGr(k,rk))$.
+Next, we show that $\Psi^*$ sends cluster variables to cluster variables on the nerve $\mcn$ from Lemma~\ref{lem:ConfNerve}.
+To begin, let $T_0$ be an initial triangulation of the $2r$-gon and $\mathbf{x}(T)$ the cluster in $\bbc(\Conf(k,2r))$.
+Then $\Psi^*(\mathbf{x}(T))$ is a collection of Pl\"ucker coordinates in $\bbc[\tGr^\circ(k,rk)]$.
 We claim this collection is weakly separated, hence forms a cluster.
-Let $S_1,S_2 \subset [1,rk]$ be a pair of $k$-subsets.
-A \emph{witness} preventing their weak separation is a choice of $a < b < c < d$ such that $a,c \in S_1$ and $b,d \in S_2$.
-For any Fock-Goncharov coordinate $X$ in a given triangle, the Pl\"ucker coordinate $\Psi^*(X)$ consists of at most three disjoint cyclic intervals.
+Indeed, for any Fock-Goncharov coordinate $X$ in a given triangle, the subset labeling the Pl\"ucker coordinate $\Psi^*(X)$ consists of at most three disjoint cyclic intervals.
 If $Y$ is another coordinate in this triangle, then the cyclic intervals in $\Psi^*(X)$ and $\Psi^*(Y)$ are nested (meaning each cyclic interval in $\Psi^*(X)$ either \emph{contains} or \emph{is contained in} a cyclic interval for $\Psi^*(Y)$).
-There can be no witness preventing weak separation in this case.
+This nestedness prevents the existence of $a<b<c<d$ as in the definition of weak separation.
 Notice that this would be false if we were considering 4 disjoint cyclic intervals.
 For Fock-Goncharov coordinates $X$ and $Y$ lying in different triangles, weak separation is even more clear: the three disjoint cyclic intervals will be ``far away'' from each other and can't lead to a witness.

-Now we consider the nerve $\mcn$ for $\bbc(\Conf(k,r))$ given in Lemma~\ref{lem:ConfNerve}.
-Applying $\Psi^*$ to any cluster variable in $\mcn$ yields a Pl\"ucker coordinate, so the conditions of Proposition \ref{lem:QHnerves} are satisfied (in fact: $\Psi^*(x)$ is \emph{equal} to a cluster variable on the nerve, not merely proportional to a cluster variable).
-Applying $\Psi^*$ to the Fock-Goncharov exchange relation \eqref{eq:flagrelation} produces the corresponding $2$-term Pl\"ucker relation; thus clusters in $\mcn$ are sent to clusters in $\tGr(k,rk)$ in a way that is compatible with mutation.
+The nerve $\mcn$ is constructed by performing a sequence of quadrilateral flips from $T_0$.
+During each step in this sequence, every cluster variable is a Fock-Goncharov coordinate which is mapped to a Pl\"ucker coordinate by $\Psi^*$.
+Applying $\Psi^*$ to the Fock-Goncharov exchange relation \eqref{eq:flagrelation} produces the corresponding $3$-term Pl\"ucker relation; thus clusters in $\mcn$ are sent to clusters in $\bbc[\tGr^\circ(k,rk)]$ in a way that is compatible with mutation.
+The conditions of Lemma~\ref{lem:QHnerves} are satisfied (in fact: $\Psi^*(x)$ is \emph{equal} to a cluster variable on the nerve, not merely proportional to a cluster variable), so $\Psi^*$ is a quasi-homomorphism.